What is Sexual Assault?

 Consent

-- being the right age
+- Being the right age

-- having the mental and physical ability to freely agree
+- Having the mental and physical ability to freely agree

-- not being threatened or afraid of harm
+- Not being threatened or afraid of harm

-- not being detained against their will
+- Not being detained against their will

 Here are some related articles that you might find helpful: